ArnasPuskunigis/COMP2007-cw2/README.md

 https://www.clker.com/clipart-11180.html

 Sounds assets:
-(This website had all of my soundeffects) https://freesound.org/
+(This website had all of the soundeffects which I needed) https://freesound.org/

 Animations:
-(This website had all of my character animations) https://www.mixamo.com/
+(This website had all of the character animations which I needed) https://www.mixamo.com/